tmcclintock/desc_package_template/README.md

 * By default, you get a python `setup` script that works for DM Stack projects.
 For Level 3 projects that do not depend on the stack, you'll want to bring in your own `setup.py`.

+### Repository Access

+By default, if you make your repository with LSSTDESC authorship, not everyone in LSSTDESC will be able to see it.
+You must list the repository under certain teams.
+To do so, navigate to the *Collaborators* page in Settings, and add the appropriate teams.
+Unless you know you want to, leave the access levels at "Read".

 ### Feedback, License etc